HetDaftary/Data-Structures-and-Algorithms/Algorithms/Sorting-Algorithms/README.md

 # Functionalities implemented:
-* <b>Sort function:</b> The function takes some arguments and sorts the stuff.
+* <b>sort:</b> The function takes some arguments and sorts the stuff.
-* <b>Return Sorted copy:</b> The function returns a new copy of the Array object which is sorted and the orginial one remains unaffected.
+* <b>returnSortedCopy:</b> The function returns a new copy of the Array object which is sorted and the orginial one remains unaffected.

 # Some important points:
 * <b>Unlike other algorithm codes, it uses a class for each sorting method.</b>